HOPEnDialogue

 HOPEnDialogue: An International collaborative multicentre research to support the Open Dialogue Learning Community and evaluate the effectiveness of Open Dialogue in various mental health care contexts around the world

-The Open Dialogue approach is the result of an integrated relationship between clinical practice and research, which allowed for the systematic documentation of remarkable outcomes in Western Lapland (Finland), where it was developed.
-Due to these promising outcomes, Open Dialogue is currently trained, tested, and implemented in mental health services across the globe.
-The lack of consistency in outcome measures and implementation strategies have hitherto prevented sound conclusions on Open Dialogue’s transferability and efficacy in different contexts.
+The Open Dialogue approach was developed through a close integration of clinical practice and research, which allowed for the systematic documentation of remarkable outcomes in Western Lapland (Finland), where it originated.
+Encouraged by these promising outcomes, OD has since been implemented in mental health services worldwide.
+However, inconsistencies in outcome measures and implementation strategies have so far prevented sound conclusions about OD’s transferability and effectiveness across different contexts.

 Project Funding: